SamMiller-19/ECE484-PhaseVocoder/README.md

 ### Step Five: Apply Inverse FFT
 For this simply take the inverse FFT by invoking the same juce object used in the forward FFT.
 The function used to use this is found in the juce::dsp::fft class and is called performRealOnlyInverseTransform()

-### Step Six: Resample the Window to Apply Pitch Shift
+### Step Six: Resample the Window to Apply Pitch Shift (Pitch Shifting only)

 To actually shift the pitch we need to resample the window to actually shift the pitch.
 To raise the signal pitch we need to shrink the window size and to the lower the pitch we need to increase the window size.
 To do this the window is compressed/expanded by the pitch shift.
-However, in most cases
+However, in most cases, this leads to some of the resampled indexes being non-integer.
+To compensate this we use linear interpolation from the two nearest values to calculate the interpolated values.
+The formula for this is shown below.

+$f_{resample}[n]=f_{original}[n/shift-trunc(n/shift)](1-frac(n/shift))+f_{original}[trunc(n/shift+1)]frac(1-n/shift)

+Where trunc truncates the value to it's nearest whole number, and frac takes only the values after the decimal place.

+### Step 7: Overlap and Add

+To recombine the windows, take the proceesed window and add it into the output circular buffer starting at the write position of the output buffer.
+Advance the write position of the output buffer by the hop size.

+### Step 8: Copy Data Back to Audio Buffer

+In order for the audio to actually play data we need to copy the data into the same buffer that we read the input from.
+However, in order to make sure that all overlapping windows from the buffer have been processed, there must be a delay of the maximum window size on this read from where the input data is actually being read.
+This does put a slight delay on the real time processing but it is the only way to process the data in real time without heavy distortion of the input signal.